Five Lessons Learned from Making Movies that Transfer to Business

 Lastly, never slack on any job you take.
 The more you demonstrate yourself as a professional who’s eager to learn, the more likely your dream job will come your way.

 Educating yourself about your field is extremely important.
 Throwing darts doesn’t just apply to jobs, but to knowledge, as well.
-For instance, if you want to be an entrepreneur and you don’t know who Elon Musk or Gary Vaynerchuk are, you may want to brush up on your industry knowledge.
-Learn not only about your industry, but about yourself.
+For instance, if you want to be an entrepreneur and you don’t know who Elon Musk or Gary Vaynerchuk is, you may want to brush up on your industry knowledge.
+Learn not only about your industry but about yourself.
 If you’re not able to answer the question “Why are you pursuing this industry?” then you should definitely take serious time to think.
 The “Why?” question is your opportunity to pitch yourself.
 Take advantage of it and have your answer ready at all times.